Bayesian Causal Forests & the 2022 ACIC Data Challenge: Scalability and Sensitivity: Identification and estimation

-We developed a more efficient implementation of BCF that (i) avoids making unnecessary copies of the data; (ii) does not make redundant calculations when updating the trees; (iii) does not instantiate a matrix to hold all posterior draws of $\tau(\bx,t)$; and (iv) provides users the option to use \citet{Linero2018}'s sparsity-inducing prior on the splitting variables used by each tree.
-Our sampler returns a list of character vectors whose elements contain string representations of each regression tree in the ensemble used to approximate $\tau.$ We wrote a new predict routine that takes these character vectors to output posterior samples of evaluations of $\tau.$ Our implementation is available in an \Rlang~package that we call \textbf{flexBCF}.
-Compared to \textbf{bcf}, \textbf{flexBCF} is much faster and much less memory-intensive: our analyses ran in a few hours on shared computers in a high-throughput computing cluster and we needed only about 4GB of memory to analyze each beneficiary-level dataset with \textbf{flexBCF}.
+To overcome these difficulties, we developed the \Rlang~package \textbf{flexBCF}, which is available at \url{https://github.com/skdeshpande91/flexBCF}. \textbf{flexBCF} includes a more efficient implementation of the basic BCF model that does not (i) unnecessarily copy the data; (ii) perform redundant calculations when updating the trees; and (iii) instantiate a matrix to hold all posterior draws of $\tau(\bx,t).$ Instead, our sampler returns a list of character vectors whose elements contain string representations of each regression tree. \textbf{flexBCF} includes a predict routine that takes in these character vectors, a new set of covariates $\bx,$ and a time index $t,$ and returns posterior samples of $\tau(\bx,t).$ As a result, \textbf{flexBCF} is faster and less memory-intensive than \textbf{bcf}: for each beneficiary-level dataset, it only took a few hours and about 4GB of memory to run multiple MCMC chains in sequence.